Full profile

 References

 • Herrlinger 2018, J Altern Complement Med — Neumentix 90-day RCT.
 Adults with age-associated memory impairment; 90-day dosing improved working memory versus placebo, with a follow-up acute-attention trial.
+PMID 29314866.
 Kemin-funded; educational, not a product claim.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.